Freedom of religion in Yemen: Societal abuses and discrimination

 There were some reports of societal abuses and discrimination based on religious belief or practice, but a general sense of religious freedom persisted.
 Religious minorities generally lived in harmony with their Muslim neighbors.

 Isolated attacks in recent years by anti-Jewish extremists have convinced most of the country's Jews to relocate to the town of Raida for safety and to sustain their community.
 The Saada Jewish community was displaced by fighting to Sana'a.

 There were no reported incidents of violence or discrimination between the adherents of Zaydi and Shafa'i Islam, the two main orders of Islam practiced in the country.

-Religiously motivated violence was neither incited nor tolerated by the Islamic clergy, except for a small, politically motivated clerical minority, often with ties to foreign extremist elements.
+In 2023, Yemen is ranked as ‘High’ on the scale of state discrimination against minority religions and it is reported that religious minorities are often discriminated against when attempting to access humanitarian aid.

 During the reporting period, there were sporadic reports of violence initiated by Salafi elements attempting to take control of moderate and Sufi mosques around the country.
 There were also unconfirmed reports that followers of Ismaili Islamic teachings were occasionally harassed and forbidden entry to mosques affiliated with Salafi followers.